-Farmer Rita said it was really hard to take pictures of our 3 active friends, but I’m sure ‘ewe’ will want to come to the Farm to welcome our three ewes.
-Born in February/March of 2013 and now 3 years old, our 3 ewes (or female sheep) were donated by Loree Tackmier, who is a Vallejo school teacher and a 4-H Leader in Petaluma.
-The largest one is a Hampshire sheep and the two smaller ones are a Hampshire and Suffix mix.
+Farmer Rita said it was really hard to take pictures of our active friends, but I’m sure ‘ewe’ will want to come to the Farm to welcome our ewes.
+Born in February/March of 2013 and now 4 years old, our ewes (or female sheep) were donated by Loree Tackmier, who is a Vallejo school teacher and a 4-H Leader in Petaluma.
+The two smaller ones are a Hampshire and Suffix mix.
 Come on by the Farm and see our adorable ewes.

-Niki (the one in the front) was a show sheep at the California State Fair.
 Ruby, behind Niki, was the ugly duckling of the sheep.
-But Ruby is beyond friendly to all visiting humans.
+Ruby is quiet and calm-tempered.
+She has rather big ears for a lamb, but they add to her sweet face.
+Ruby is beyond friendly to all visiting humans.
 To sum it up, Ruby loves people.

 Princess (the one in the front) is the dominant sheep in charge of the herd.
 Princess is known for pushing you along when it’s feeding time, and she loves to have her head scratched.
 Princess was a blue ribbon sheep during her State Fair days.